 Driving Under the Influence: Do Strict DUI Laws Really Work?

-Year after year, statistics confirm that the single most dangerous thing a driver can do is get behind the wheel drunk.
-This is no surprise; after all, the more intoxicated a driver is, the more he or she becomes literally unable to drive safely.
-But compared with thirty years ago, today less than half as many people every year are dying in drunk driving collisions.
+The numbers aren’t great, but compared with 30 years ago we’re seeing progress.
+Deaths from drunk driving in 2018 were less than half the number of deaths in 1988, 10,511 to 27,253 respectively.
 Since Mothers Against Drunk Driving (MADD) began their campaign against drunk driving in the early 1980s, supporting efforts to increase the legal drinking age and lower the BAC limit, the roads have become vastly safer for everyone.

-Nevertheless, there are still far too many people dying each year because an intoxicated person got behind the wheel, and recent years have seen the number of alcohol-related traffic fatalities remain stagnant at about 10,000 deaths a year.
-Recently, the CDC also revealed that more than four million people may be driving while impaired by alcohol every month.
-As a result, it remains as important as ever to figure out what we can do to make sure that people get the message and stop getting on the road when they’ve been drinking.
+Nevertheless, there are still far too many people dying each year because intoxicated drivers get behind the wheel.
+In recent years we’ve seen the number of alcohol-related traffic fatalities remain stagnant at about 10,000 deaths a year.
+Mothers Against Drunk Driving (MADD) data revealed that more than 10.1 million people drove while impaired at least once in 2014..

 Strict DUI Laws: What the Research Shows